tu-sofia-lessons/TU-Sofia-PWA/README.md

 .
 ├── src
-│  ├── assets -- Mostly static assets (located in src instead of public because of optimizations) │  ├── components -- UI components (astro/react)
+│  ├── assets -- Mostly static assets (located in src instead of public because of optimizations) │  ├── components -- UI components (astro)
 │  ├── content -- Blog items
 │  ├── icons -- SVG icons for the 'astro-svg' integration │  ├── layouts -- The base Layout and BlogLayout files are located here